 Stages Of Business Growth vs. Business Life Cycle: Which Perspective Applies Better In Your Case?

-You’ll find that the terms ‘stages of business growth’ and ‘business life cycle’ are either used interchangeably or the ‘growth’ part is embedded in the stages of a ‘life cycle’.
+You’ll find that the terms ‘stages of business growth’ and ‘business life cycle’ are either used interchangeably or as a combination.

-But if you comb through the discussions around these in the business community, you’ll notice that they almost represent two ‘schools of thought’, or perspectives rather, on the evolutionary path of an average business.
+But if you comb through the discussions around these terms in the business community, you’ll notice that they represent two different schools of thought or perspectives on the evolutionary path of an average business.

-Serial entrepreneurs, on the other hand, tend to perceive entrepreneurial ventures through the cyclical, i.e. the life cycle perspective.
+Serial entrepreneurs, on the other hand, tend to perceive entrepreneurial ventures through the life cycle perspective.
 Their goal is to grow a brand and sell it at its peak to maximize profits.

-The growth -or the progressive- perspective focuses on the stages that take a newly founded brand from the startup phase to a large enterprise where the business becomes a household name.
+The growth perspective focuses on the stages that take a newly founded brand from the startup phase to a large enterprise where the business becomes a household name.

 The startup stage, in this case, would begin with a minimum viable product (MVP).

-You’ve created a product or started an agency that is unique, i.e. uniquely answers your target market’s needs.
+This is the stage where you’ve created a product or launched a service that is unique and answers your target market’s needs.

-You’ve invested your money, energy and time into it, and have a clear vision where you want your brand to be in five or ten years.
+You’ve invested your money, energy and time into this idea and you have a clear vision of where you want your brand to be in five or ten years.

 At this point, you have a very small core team of multitalented individuals whose responsibilities are not strictly limited to their roles.
 Your business is new and needs as much fuel as you and your team can provide.

-The money is tight, and you are still not making any profit.
+Challenge: The money is tight and you are still not making a profit.

 - Recruit the best talent possible: These are the people who will define your corporate culture and build the foundation of your brand.
-You need a staff that is ready to roll up their sleeves and that has enough passion to power you through this, arguably, the most difficult stage of growth.
+You need a staff that is ready to roll up their sleeves and show enough passion to power you through this difficult stage of growth.

-- Focus on the early adopters: Rather than spread your marketing resources thin across multiple target groups, identify the customers you can convert into advocates and invest in them.
-83% of your customers trust recommendations of the people they know.
+- Target early adopters: Rather than spread your marketing resources thin across multiple target groups, identify the customers you can convert into advocates and invest in them.
+83% of your customers trust the recommendations of the people they know.
 Focusing on acquiring and nurturing your first few customers is an effective way of growing your customer base.

-- Focus on customer service: Speaking of loyalty and advocacy, 69% of US consumers find their experience of your customer service crucial for their loyalty to your brand.
+- Establish a customer-centric culture: Speaking of loyalty and advocacy, 69% of US consumers find their experience of customer service crucial for their loyalty to a brand.
 Invest your time and resources in grooming your relationships with your initial customer base.